zachlp2016/econ_mod2_1stproject/README.md

 As a visitor
 When I visit `/comedians`
-For each comedian, I see a count of their TV specials and the Statistics area on the page should list a total count of TV specials for every comedian.
+For each comedian, I see a count of their TV specials
 ```

 ```